marcv00/wptheme/README.md

-#WPT WORDPRESS STARTER THEME
+<h1>Wordpress Theme Starter</h1>
-This theme is an altered version of the latest default Wordpress theme: TwentyTwentyFour
+<p>This theme is an altered version of the latest default Wordpress block theme: TwentyTwentyFour.</p>